iamrakesh28/Games/README.md

 ## 1. Move the Block :

-######	It is a puzzle game, where the player has to move the red block to blue position.
+######	It is a puzzle game, where the player has to move the red block to blue position(exit).
 Green blocks are obstacles which may have to be moved to make room for the red block.
 Here, I have build two versions of it.

 ###	a.
 Game has only 1x1 square blocks (Games/Block/)
 ######	The game uses BFS algorithm to solve the puzzle in minimum steps.
 Each state is a configuration of the board.